 A couple walked by me, and the man said, ‘can you guys really take pictures in the dark like this?’
 ‘Yes, we can.’
-I meant to take photos in the dark without flash, only relied on street lights and whatever light source was available in the vicinity.
+I meant to take photos in the dark without flash, and only relied on street lights and whatever light source was available in the vicinity.
 The truth is, it is nothing new and many photographers have done it and produced amazing photos, but I have not really tried it myself.
 I may do it once before and only one shot.

 I am a novice for night shots.
 My fingers are still quite ‘stiff’.
 Walking by the boat dock, I saw a few post lights around and a bit more light shining through restaurant windows.
 My first shot was fired and it seemed that the area outside the restaurant was on fire.
 There were lights and reflections bursting everywhere in the scene, it was completely overexposed.
 For a second, I did not know what to do.
 Then, I was gradually getting it.

 There is no shortage of seagulls at the coast, but it is not easy to get good action shots if you don’t have a big bag of food with you to attract them.
-The faithful lighthouse is always there and it glows distinctively at different time of the day, why not to capture their glamour instead.
+The faithful lighthouse is always there and it glows distinctively at different times of the day, why not capture their glamour instead.

 If you take a look at the last picture, you would know how crazy photographers are sometimes.
-Freezing in the dark and still not letting go the camera.
+Freezing in the dark and still not letting go of the camera.
 When passion prevails, nothing can stop it.

 I am so happy that I finally had my first night out to enjoy nature in the dark and also peek at the night environment from a very different perspective.